droidengineer/goldparser-rs/README.md

-Modern bottom-up parsers use a [Deterministic Finite Automaton (DFA)](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) to implement the tokenizer and a LALR(1) state machine to parse the created tokens.
+Modern bottom-up parsers use a [Deterministic Finite Automaton (DFA)](https://en.wikipedia.org/wiki/Deterministic_finite_automaton) to implement the Tokenizer and a LALR(1) state machine to parse the created Tokens.
 Practically all common parser generators, such as the UNIX standard YACC, use these algorithms.